4 May 2023

 The Google AI model on Wildlife Insights identifies a mother wombat and her joey © Emma Spencer

 When we launched this project, we did not expect to detect so many threatened species.
 Some of these populations were small before the fires, and many habitats were severely burned.
 So, we have been overjoyed to see images of surviving koalas wandering through devastated Blue Mountains and South East Queensland.
 We’ve also spotted previously unrecorded colonies of brush-tailed rock-wallabies deep within fire-ravaged habitat in Northern NSW.
-And, very excitingly, we’ve tracked strong recovery for the endangered Kangaroo Island dunnart, even though almost all of its habitat was impacted by the fires.
+And, very excitingly, we’ve tracked strong recovery for the Endangered Kangaroo Island dunnart, even though almost all of its habitat was impacted by the fires.

 A sensor camera photo of a young koala in the NSW Blue Mountains, taken as part of the Eyes on Recovery project.